ArthurSonzogni/chromiumos-platform2/crosh/README.md

 It's an adventure!

-# For Chromium OS Developers
+# For ChromiumOS Developers

-This section is meant for people hacking on Chromium OS, especially when they need to modify/extend crosh.
+This section is meant for people hacking on ChromiumOS, especially when they need to modify/extend crosh.

 ## Security Warning